GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 - **Modular arithmetic**: Arithmetic performed "modulo" a fixed number $p$, where values are always taken in the range $\{0, 1, ..., p-1\}$.
 Addition and multiplication are defined as usual, followed by reduction modulo $p$.
 When $p$ is prime, every non-zero value has a multiplicative inverse, which enables division (see **Appendix B**).
 - **Lagrange interpolation**: A method to reconstruct a polynomial of degree at most $k-1$ from $k$ distinct points.
 For Shamir's scheme, we are primarily interested in the constant term (the secret).
 By pre-computing the relevant Lagrange coefficients for a given set of share indices, reconstruction reduces to a weighted sum of the share values (see **Appendix C**).

-By working over a prime field $GF(p)$ with a carefully chosen prime $p$, the Schiavinato Cipher ensures that all of the above can be instantiated with straightforward integer arithmetic.
+By working over a prime field $GF(p)$ with a carefully chosen prime $p$, Schiavinato Sharing ensures that all of the above can be instantiated with straightforward integer arithmetic.

 ---

-### **3. The Schiavinato Cipher: An Arithmetic Approach to Secret Sharing**
+### **3. Schiavinato Sharing: An Arithmetic Approach to Secret Sharing**

 > **Note:** While the examples in this paper assume a 24-word BIP39 mnemonic, the same construction applies, mutatis mutandis, to 12, 15, 18, and 21-word phrases.